 1. Is this object useful or can I use something else in its place?

-I don’t know about you but the deviled egg plate is a plate that takes up valuable space, is awkward, and is not easy to stack with anything else.
+The deviled egg plate is a plate that takes up valuable space, is awkward, and is not easy to stack with anything else.
+It takes up valuable kitchen space that can store much more useful items.

 2. Do I have more than one of these?